How Do I Find - Maps & GIS

 Geographic Information Systems

-Geographic Information Systems (GIS) bring maps to life by storing, analyzing, and relating spatial and geographical information.
-We provide GIS software on computers in the Geospatial Resources area and in the Scholarly Technology and Research (STAR) Lab, both located in Orbach Science Library.
+A GIS, or geographic information system, is designed to capture, manipulate, manage, and present spatial or geographic data.
+We provide GIS software on computers in the Scholarly Technology and Research (STAR) Lab located in Orbach Science Library.

 To find out more

-More information about our map collection and GIS can be found in the Maps and GIS Research Guide.
+More information can be found in the Maps and GIS Research Guide.
 For questions, please contact the Geospatial Information Librarian